MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ```

 ### -Everyone
-The Everyone switch specifies that the updated policy applies to all users in the organization.
+The Everyone switch specifies that the policy applies to all users in the organization.
 You don't need to specify a value with this switch.

 Don't use this switch with the GroupIds or UserIds parameters.